Drug information provided by: Micromedex

 For moderate to severe pain:

-Children younger than 1 year of age—Use and dose must be determined by your doctor.
+Children younger than 1 year—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.